 - Primary concern is given to how people are feeling about the organization– performance expectations for specific visions are unclear or not established.

 - Most people work long hours at low pay– this is “expected” and normal.

 - If a change in organizational direction is considered, most conversations focus on the risk of the change, not the benefits.

 - Decision making process is unclear.
 Stakeholders offer subjective opinions for their preferred choices.

 - The organization believes it deserves money because of the inherent virtue of its work.

 Do any of these descriptions resonate?
 While many recognize these cultural deficits inhibit performance and growth, most accept it with fatalism: oh, it’s just a struggling nonprofit.
 What can you expect?

 But we can do better.
-Let’s look at a different set of cultural values, ones associated with the most effective organizations, for- or non-profit. leading-edge nonprofits with bold, entrepreneurial leaders and gifted staff.
-People who work together as a team to tackle the biggest challenges.
-They have built a culture of high-performance.
-These organizations look like this:
+Let’s look at a different set of cultural values, ones associated with the most effective organizations, for- or non-profit.
+Leading-edge nonprofits with bold, entrepreneurial leaders and gifted staff evince attitudes and behaviors like Organization #2:

 Consider this quote from a recent article in Crunchbase News: “How nonprofits think, their culture, and how they solve problems and use technology shouldn’t be different because [they are] a nonprofit.”